zrcjessica/med277/README.md

 `RandomForest.ipynb` contains code for preprocessing the training data, and training classifiers for both unfiltered and filtered (biomedical) questions.\
 `LSTM.ipynb` contains code for preprocessing the training data and constructing the RNN for training the LSTMs for unfiltered and filtered questions.\

 Please demo the performance of our classifiers (trained on the filtered datasets) in `LiveDemoClassifiers.ipynb`.
 Step through the cells, which load pickled files with preprocessed data for each respective classifier, as well as the pretrained classifiers themselves.

+blah